MicrosoftDocs/Virtualization-Documentation/tlfs.md

 An intercept only affects the state of a single virtual processor.
 Other virtual processors within the same partition continue to run.
-Therefore, it’s possible that multiple intercept messages can be “in progress” concurrently.
+Therefore, it’s possible that multiple intercept messages can be “in progress" concurrently.
 Intercept messages are queued to the parent in the order in which they are detected.